Inhibited sexual desire (ISD) is a medical condition with only one symptom: low sexual desire.

 - low testosterone (in both women and men)

-Certain diseases can affect libido (sexual desire).
+Certain conditions can affect libido (sexual desire).
 The most common of these are:

 Women who have had breast or vaginal surgery may experience sexual dysfunction, poor body image, and inhibited sexual desire.

-Erectile dysfunction is not caused by aging.
-It can be a sign of medical problems, including:
+Erectile dysfunction isn’t necessarily due to aging.
+It can be a sign of medical problems such as:

-In the majority of ISD cases, medical conditions are less important than each partner’s attitude about sexual intimacy.
+In many HSDD cases, medical conditions aren’t as influential as each partner’s attitude about sexual intimacy.

-You may be diagnosed with ISD if you experience low sexual desire and it causes you distress personally or in your relationship.
+You may have HSDD if you experience low sexual desire and it causes you distress personally or in your relationship.

-Your doctor can look for causes of ISD and recommend strategies that may help.
-After questioning you about your medical history, the doctor may prescribe some or all of the following tests:
+Your doctor can look for causes of HSDD and recommend strategies that may help.
+After recording your medical history, the doctor may prescribe some or all of the following tests: